ringsce/ringsce-editor/README.md

 (https://gitter.im/plvicente-ringsce/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 #  ringsce editor
-This is an editor written with lazarus ide and free pascal.
-Where you can use for openkrown repo to build the engine
+This is an editor written with Lazarus IDE and free Pascal.
+Where you can use for ringsce repo to build the engine

 ## Our Goals
-Our goal for this project is to deliver an open source library for JSON, XML, and database for the openkrown engine.
+Our goal for this project is to deliver an open-source library for JSON, XML, and database for the ringssce engine.

 ## Database goals

-Our database goals are to achieve a library capable to work with JSON and XML.
+Our database goals are to achieve a library capable of working with JSON and XML.

 ## Parser and reader
 Here, we will find a parser and a reader for processing the data inside the openkrown data file folder.
 This library will be inside the data-dir folder.
 With this parser, we can manipulate the data from the zip content folder.